 7. Get the current IO scheduler enabed to a specific device:

-cat /sys/block/device/queue/scheduler
+cat /sys/block/XXX/queue/scheduler

 8. Get the threads of pdflush process which are running: